 Looking at the global Agenda 2030 adult learning contributes to the achievement of all 17 Sustainable Development Goals (SDGs) by building the foundations of change in the social, political, economic, ecological and cultural spheres.
 In each of the 17 goals at least one target involves learning, training, education or at the very least, awareness-raising for education.
 At the same time, adult education and lifelong learning are not only a transversal goal and method to achieving the SDGs, but also a specific goal.
 According to SDG4 inclusive and equitable quality education and lifelong learning opportunities need to be ensured for all.

-Adult education can make a huge contribution to both the Lisbon agenda for sustainable, smart and inclusive growth as well as Commissioner Juncker’s agenda.
-Adult education can boost jobs and growth and the digital single market.
-By supporting sustainability, adult education can contribute to the energy union and a forward looking climate change policy.
-Adult education can strengthen the single market, for example by providing the skills for the free movement of workers as well as shore up European values and trust.
+Adult education makes a huge contribution to the Lisbon agenda for sustainable, smart and inclusive growth.
+Adult education boosts jobs and growth and the digital single market.
+By supporting sustainability, adult education contributes to the energy union and a forward-looking climate change policy.
+Adult education strengthens the single market, for example, by providing the skills for the free movement of workers, as well as supports the European values and trust.